MrDham/OpenTheremin_V4_with_MIDI/README.md

 CALIBRATION:

-This device runs normal calibration of antennas after pushing button for 3 seconds as per initial project
+This device runs normal calibration of antennas after pushing button for a few second as per initial project